gcassella/RAMP/doc/writing/primer.rst

 Buffers
 -------

 Data which is to be operated on in a parallel fashion (i.e. a kernel invocation for each entry in an array) is stored in a buffer.
-A good example of how buffers are instantiated from the host device can be found in the `Detector1D scattering kernel <>`_.

 Vectors and swizzling
 ---------------------